-San Francisco has a total of 990 miles of utility wires, with 520 miles currently undergrounded and 470 miles remaining aboveground - of which there are 400 miles on the street side and 70 miles are rear yard.
+San Francisco has a total of 990 miles of utility wires, with 520 miles currently undergrounded and 470 miles remaining aboveground - of which there are 400 miles on the street side and 70 miles in rear yards.
 From 1996 to 2006 the 1996 Utility Undergrounding Program placed 45.8 miles of utility wire underground in San Francisco.
 However, funding and efficiency challenges emerged that must now be addressed if the project is to be revived.

 The 1996 Utility Undergrounding Program was based on an estimated cost of \$1 million per mile; yet actual costs of undergrounding averaged \$3.8 million per mile.
-A recent Budget and Legislative Analyst Report predicts the real costs of planning and construction by Pacific Gas and Electric (PG&E) will be between \$2.8 - \$5.9 million per mile.
+A recent Budget and Legislative Analyst report predicts the real costs of planning and construction by Pacific Gas and Electric (PG&E) will be between \$2.8 - \$5.9 million per mile.

-The 1996 Utility Undergrounding Program had both related and unanticipated costs, combined with insufficient program oversight and lack of a comprehensive master plan that in turn considerably slowed the pace of construction.
-This subsequently led San Francisco to advance \$53.7 million of its future 20A funds.
+The 1996 Utility Undergrounding Program had unanticipated costs, which when combined with insufficient program oversight and lack of a comprehensive master plan, considerably slowed the pace of construction.
+This subsequently led San Francisco to advance \$53.7 million of its future Rule 20A funds.
+Rule 20A funds is a mechanism the CPUC established through which PG&E uses a portion of customer-based revenue to fund the undergrounding of utility wires throughout its service territory.
+Details of Rule 20 funds are discussed in greater depth later in this report.
 In 2011, PG&E revised 20A funding formulas, which resulted in the halving of annual undergrounding allocations from approximately \$6 million to \$3.1 million.
-Should this number remains the same it, will take roughly 17 years before the city can repay this advance and resume using 20A funds for undergrounding.
+Should this number remain the same it, will take roughly 17 years before the city can repay this advance and resume using 20A funds for undergrounding.